-Benzodiazepines are a type of prescription tranquilizer, and can also be called anxiolytics or sedatives.
+Benzodiazepines are highly addictive prescription tranquilizers, and can also be called anxiolytics or sedatives.
 These drugs are prescribed to help people manage the symptoms of panic disorders, anxiety disorders, seizures, muscle relaxation problems, and insomnia, among other conditions.
-Benzos are classified based on how long their effects last, which can be short-acting or long-acting.
+Benzodiazepines or “benzos” for short, are classified based on how long their effects last, which can be short-acting or long-acting.

 One of the reasons why benzodiazepine addiction is becoming so common can be attributed to the fact that the number of prescriptions written by doctors is steadily rising.
 Between 1996 and 2013, prescriptions for benzos increased by 67 percent, from 8.1 million to 13.5 million per year.

 Despite the fact that getting Xanax is relatively easy, the effects on people who misuse the drug can be detrimental.
-One study found that, among popular prescription medications, benzos were associated with the greatest risk of early death.
-Additionally, people who take benzos for at least 6 months—under a doctor’s orders or recreationally—have an 84% higher chance of developing Alzheimer’s.
+One study found that, among popular prescription medications, benzodiazepines were associated with the greatest risk of early death.
+Additionally, people who take benzodiazepines for at least 6 months—under a doctor’s orders or recreationally—have an 84% higher chance of developing Alzheimer’s.

 Physical signs of benzo addiction can include blurred vision, drowsiness, weakness, and mood changes.
 Due to the process of building a tolerance, over time a person that is addicted will require more in order to get the same high.
 When this happens, family and friends may notice doctor shopping, as well as asking friends and family for their benzodiazepine bills.
 You can also notice risk-taking behaviors after taking benzos such as driving while medicated.